-- 36. Father Michael Baker attended St. John's Seminary in Camarillo, California.
-Ordained in 1974, he initially served as an associate pastor at St. Joan of Arc parish in West Los Angeles for two years before transferring to St. Paul of the Cross in La Mirada. - 37.
-During a spiritual retreat in December 1986, Father Michael Baker informed Mahony, then Archbishop of Los Angeles, that he had molested two young boys from 1978-85.18 - 38.
-Instead of inquiring about the victims' identities or notifying police, Mahony sent Baker to a treatment in New Mexico. - 39.
+- 36. During a spiritual retreat in December 1986, Father Michael Baker informed Mahony, then Archbishop of Los Angeles, that he had molested two young boys from 1978-85.18 - 37.
+Instead of inquiring about the victims' identities or notifying police, Mahony sent Baker to a treatment in New Mexico. - 38.
 "We are dealing with an extremely serious and grave situation," Mahony wrote in a Dec.
-24, 1986, memo to Baker, ordering him to undergo therapy at Foundation House, a now-defunct treatment center for pedophile clergy in New Mexico.19 - 40.
-While in New Mexico, Baker wrote to Mahony and to Curry, then the vicar of clergy, updating them on his progress in therapy and his hopes, and concerns, for his future. - 41.
-In one undated letter, Baker suggested he be assigned to serve at a mission in Mexico to evade the threat of criminal or civil action and stay out of the Archdiocese for at least five years: "The criminal statute of limitations is that 5 years?
+24, 1986, memo to Baker, ordering him to undergo therapy at Foundation House, a now-defunct treatment center for pedophile clergy in New Mexico.19 - 39.
+While in New Mexico, Baker wrote to Mahony and to Curry, then the vicar of clergy, updating them on his progress in therapy and his hopes, and concerns, for his future. - 40.
+In one undated letter, Baker suggested he be assigned to serve at a mission in Mexico to evade the threat of criminal or civil action and stay out of the Archdiocese for at least five years: "The criminal statute of limitations - is that 5 years?
 Are there any statute of limitations civilly?
-I am very much aware that I am a jeopardy for the Archdiocese."20
+I am very much aware that I am a jeopardy for the Archdiocese."20 - 41.
+Baker also expressed appreciation for receiving a recent check and wrote he was "grateful to be on the Archd. payroll.
+Blessings on your thoughtfulness."21 - 42.
+After Baker's short stint in therapy, he was allowed back into ministry. - 43.
+In 2000, two brothers living in Arizona, stepped forward prepared to sue the Archdiocese of Los Angeles, accusing Baker of molesting them from 1984 to 1999 in